FIGBERT/figbert.com/content/posts/project-euler-challenge-one.md

 +++

 This challenge was a fairly simple start to the Project Euler challenge.
 I programmed my solution in Python, in 17 sloc (including comments).
-In this challenge, we were tasked to:
+In this challenge, I was tasked to:

 > If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these
 > multiples is 23.